From the Carlitz exponential to Drinfeld modular forms: Introduction

 \subsection{Acknowledgements}

 The author is thankful to the VIASM of Hanoi for the very nice conditions that surrounded the development of the course and the stimulating environment in which he was continuously immersed all along his visit in June 2018.
 Part of this text was written during a stay at the MPIM of Bonn in April 2019 and the author wishes to express gratitude for the very good conditions of work there.
-The author is thankful to A. Thullier for the proof of Proposition \ref{thuillier} and to L. Gurney for fruitful discussions.
+The author is thankful to A. Thuillier for the proof of Proposition \ref{thuillier} and to L. Gurney for fruitful discussions.
+He expresses his gratitude to the reviewers that, by means of a careful reading and interesting suggestions, allowed to improve it.
 This work was supported by the ERC ANT.

+This work is dedicated to the memory of Velia Stassano.
+She was the mother of the author.